Welcome to the Spinal Cord Research Centre's (SCRC) web site in the

 The SCRC consists of eight core laboratories housed in the Department

-of Physiology dedicated exclusively to spinal cord research.
+of Physiology and Pathophysiology dedicated exclusively to spinal cord research.
 These

 core investigators are joined by 14 affiliated researchers from